Visit soon. Become a member. Renew or Join Us in 2025.

 With your support of time, talent and treasure you join a dynamic group of history lovers united to celebrate and preserve the fascinating story of life in Somerset County then and now!

-If you're ready to tackle the farm, give us a call or email to register as a volunteer for Howe Farmstead's news and work day announcements.
 Become a historic preservationist with our team and reach out today!
+Give us a call or email to register as a volunteer for Howe Farmstead's news and work day announcements

 732-305-0265